-I felt bad for him because I knew he hates strangers, movements, and changes.
-It took me a year to have him lay next to me in bed, he has always been somehow very independent.
+I felt terrible for him because I knew he hates strangers, movements, and changes, so much that It took me a year to have him lay next to me in bed, he has always been somehow very independent.

-But, still, I could see that even after he settled in, he was more distant, he would not come to me anymore to wake me up, he would not meow at me anymore, not even to complain, he was distant.
+But, still, I could see that even after he settled in, he was more distant.
+He would not come to me anymore to wake me up.
+He would not meow at me anymore, not even complain, and was distant.
 In short: He wasn’t talking to me anymore!

 I missed our earlier bond.